 If you notice the house has been newly renovated, make sure to cross-reference any recent work with renovations done.
 You can do this by contacting the local building department to find out if any recent or outstanding permits have been issued to the address or location of the house with other permits, like HVAC, plumbing and electrical.

-If you have any specific electrical concerns, consider getting your real estate agent to prepare a real estate transaction closing documentation with a clause stipulating that the sale goes through pending verification from ESA that electrical notifications were taken and closed as part of any recent renovations.
+If you have any specific electrical concerns, consider getting your real estate agent to prepare a real estate transaction closing documentation with a clause stipulating that the sale goes through pending verification from your local electrical authority that electrical notifications or permits were taken and closed as part of any recent renovations.

 I appreciate this may be a challenging decision, especially in the current housing market.
 However, in all real estate investments, you need to consider the amount of risk you are willing to take.

 Electricity when not handled correctly can be very dangerous.
 Unlicensed electrical work can lead to shock, fire and potential death.
 In some circumstances, your insurance can be affected or cancelled.
-It makes sense to take the necessary steps to ensure the work has been done correctly, reviewed by the ESA, and to code.
+It makes sense to take the necessary steps to ensure the work has been done correctly, reviewed by the local electrical authority, and to code.
 This is especially true if you are purchasing an older home.

 RELATED

-#3 Ensure a Licensed Electrical Contractor Did the Work
+#3 Ensure a Licensed Electrician Did the Work

-Verification of this number with the ESA will ensure your licensed electrical contractor is insured, has WSIB, and is qualified to do electrical work in Ontario.
+Also, be sure to your licensed electrical contractor is insured, has WSIB, and is qualified to do electrical work in your province or state.

-General contractors and handypersons are NOT legally qualified or licensed to do electrical work.
+General contractors and handypersons are NOT legally qualified or licensed to do electrical work, however check with your local municipality for current regulations.

 “Master Electricians” and “Certified Electricians” may work for a Licensed Electrical Contracting business.
-They can only be hired directly to do electrical work if registered as a LEC.
-Bottom line any properly licensed electrician that works on your home in Ontario needs to be registered with ESA.
+They can only be hired directly to do electrical work if they are properly registered.
+Bottom line any licensed electrician that works on your home in Ontario or any province/territory needs to be certified, licensed and insured to work in that province.

 Did you know?